 Summary: Learner centered design focuses on creating software for heterogeneous groups of learners who need scaffolding as they learn while completing constructivist activities.

-Originators and Key Contributors: Elliot Soloway, Mark Guzdian, Kenneth E. Hay
+Originators and Key Contributors: Elliot Soloway, sale Mark Guzdian, try Kenneth E. Hay

 Keywords: constructivism, learner-centered design, learners, scaffolding, software